 Lay the groundwork

-The CRE team should also collaborate with external stakeholders, particularly the CEO or executive committee, to set out a timeline for the strategic planning process and obtain approval for key investments.
+The CRE team should also collaborate with stakeholders, particularly the CFO, to set out a timeline for the strategic planning process and obtain commitment to the plan, which will be important to ensure funding of CRE initiatives.

-CRE teams should consider that even the best-laid plans can be upended by short-term priorities, so they will need to design plans that they can manage and track through the year.
+Even the best-laid plans can be upended by short-term priorities, so teams will need to design plans that can be managed and tracked through the year.

 Identify improvement areas

-One thing all heads of CRE teams have to remember is that it’s important to consider the impact of CRE on fulfilling corporate goals, rather than just tracking operational metrics.
+It’s important to consider the impact of CRE on fulfilling corporate goals rather than just tracking operational metrics.
+Don’t simply focus on hitting metrics.

 Determine how to achieve real estate objectives

-CRE leaders have to use their knowledge of the team’s capabilities to translate business goals into functional objectives.
+CRE leaders should leverage their knowledge of the team’s capabilities to translate business goals into functional objectives.
 Once CRE teams determine how to fulfill these goals, they then need to identify metrics to measure progress, determine the resources required and assess the risks that could affect their plan.

 Ultimately, the end goal is for CRE to obtain a prioritized list of strategic initiatives that also includes metrics to measure them.